 - Recognize your own mindset, messaging, and actions

-- Ask about your child’s day, challenges, learnings
+- Ask about your student's day, challenges, learnings

-2. Help your child find something they love
+2. Help your students find something they love

 You can even do this virtually!
 Interests change quickly but overtime they will find ones that stick.
-You, the parent, can facilitate this by giving your child multiple opportunities to try as many new things online or in person as they can.
+You can facilitate this by giving your students multiple opportunities to try as many new things online or in person as they can.
 Listen and be a sounding board.

 Finding something children love can be time and cost intensive.
-An easy way to have kids explore their interests is through tract.app, my new learning platform.
-What is unique about Tract is that it is a community made BY KIDS, FOR KIDS, the first of its kind online.
-Every week, Tract Student Leaders host safe, fun, educational live events on various topics helping your child explore what may interest them.
+An easy way to have kids explore their interests is through tract.app, a community made BY KIDS, FOR KIDS, the first of its kind online.
+Student Leaders host safe, fun, educational classes on various topics helping students explore what may interest them.

 3. Communicate regularly and show your unwavering support

-Parents need to communicate with their kids on a regular basis.
-This means active listening and showing affection.
-Hugging kids not only makes them feel better, it makes you feel better too.
+Teachers need to communicate with their students on a regular basis.
 You can tell stories that build optimism.
 You can tell personal stories of grit that you experienced.
 You can share famous failures.

-Kids learn to be optimistic or pessimistic from the people in their lives and that is primarily the parents.
+Kids learn to be optimistic or pessimistic from the people in their lives, primarily being parents and teachers.
 I know it is hard but the alternative, being pessimistic, is worse.
 It is like a war today---humanity vs the virus, and our political situation makes it even harder.
 Winston Churchill’s wise words from the darkest time in WWII is still relevant now: